-These vegan double Vegan Candy Cane Double Chocolate Chip Oatmeal Cookies are completely plant based and baked with chocolatey goodness- perfect for Christmas cookie swaps or holiday parties!
+These vegan peppermint chocolate chip cookies with oatmeal are completely plant based and baked with chocolatey goodness – perfect for Christmas cookie swaps or holiday parties!

 One of my favourite holiday traditions is to do a cookie exchange this time of year.
 I love the idea of getting a nice variety of cookies to share with coworkers, friends and family, especially because I get bored of eating ONE type of cookie from a single batch.
-This year, my family and I are all putting together a little cookie exchange, and these vegan candy cane double chocolate chip oatmeal cookies are going to be my contribution.
+This year, my family and I are all putting together a little cookie exchange, and these vegan peppermint chocolate chip cookies with oatmeal are going to be my contribution.

 It’s surprisingly easy to make a classic cookie vegan or dairy free with just a few simple substitutions.
 I swapped out regular butter with vegan butter, I used dairy free dark chocolate and I used a chia egg instead of a regular egg.

-It’s so simple to make a chia egg at home as a plant based alternative to a real egg (with added omega 3s).
+Chia Egg – It’s so simple to make a chia egg at home as a plant based alternative to a real egg (with added omega 3s).
 I just mix together some ground chia with water and let it sit in the fridge for 20 minutes until gloopy.
 Then I add the chia egg to my vegan cookie batter recipe with the rest of the wet ingredients.
-The standard ratio for a chia egg is about 1 part chia to 3 parts water, but if you don’t have chia seeds, you can also use flax!
+The standard ratio for a chia egg is about 1 part chia to 3 parts water, but if you don’t have chia seeds, you can also use flax or any egg replacer!

 If you don’t need these double chocolate chip oatmeal cookies to be plant based, then you can use a real egg and real butter in the recipe, along with chocolate that contains some dairy.